drs Paul van Oordt MCITP‑dba

 -- for this query: covering index Tbl1.Idx1

-- Ideally tables are indexed when writing queries (and not only if there is a performance problem in production).
+- Index tables when writing queries (and not only if there is a performance problem in production).

 - Never create an index without checking what there already is.
-SQL Server doesn't prevent you to create two identical, or otherwise redundant indexes.
+SQL Server doesn't prevent you from creating two identical, or otherwise redundant indexes.
 Often an existing index may be modified by adding key- or included columns.

 - Determine whether an index fragments and whether this is bad for some queries.
 If so, possibly set a fill factor and include the index in a defragmenting routine.

 - Test the queries that you write for performance.